CaNellis/Project2/README.md

 ## Visualization:
 For our final visualization, we created an interactive dashboard using a Python Flask powered RESTful API,  HTML/CSS, JavaScript, and csv data.

-### Line Chart (created with [plotly](https://plot.ly/javascript/)) =
+### Line Chart (using plotly) =
-- chosen to allow user to more interactively compare causes of death over time, replaces the need for numerous static charts in Project
+chosen to allow user to more interactively compare causes of death over time than from static charts in Project 1. the user can select which of the 10 causes to appear on the line graph.
+The user can view specific values upon hover

+### Stacked Bar Chart (using highlights js) =
-- features: user can select which of the 10 causes to appear on the line graph and user can view specific values upon hover
+chosen to allow user to visually see change in percentages of causes of death over time (versus single pie chart from project 1).
+The user can view specific values upon hover

-### Stacked Bar Chart (using [highcharts](https://www.highcharts.com/)) =
+### Pie Chart (using plotly) =
-- we originally created a pie and bar chart to allow users to see the distribution of percentages for a specific year, with a dropdown option to change years.
-Thus, they would be more efficient than multiple static pie and bar charts.
-- However, the stacked bar was ultimately chosen to replace both of them because it allows the user to compare multiple years' distribution of percentages in one glance (aka: it combined what both of the charts were showing).
-- features: user can view specific values upon hover
+chosen to allow user to see distribution of percentages for a specific year.
+The user can view different years upon selection.
+The user can view specific values upon hover

+### Bar Chart (using plotly) =
+...